danielscorranese/DigitalMorphophoneEnvironment/README.md

 # DIGITAL MORPHOPHONE ENVIRONMENT

 ## Description
-A MaxMsp application that emulates the morphophone, a complex magnetophonic echo system (tape loop delay) developed in the 1950s within the laboratories of the GRM (Groupe de Recherches Musicales) in Paris.
+A __Max__ application that emulates the __morphophone__, a complex magnetophonic device (tape loop delay) developed in the 1950s within the laboratories of the GRM (Groupe de Recherches Musicales) in Paris.

 __UNDER DEVELOPMENT__

-## License
-See the [LICENSE](LICENSE.md) file for license rights and limitations.

 ## Externals
 See [other](maxmsp/DigitalMorphophoneEnvironment/other) folder for more infos.
 The externals employed are: